Server Memory Server Configuration Options

 Use the two server memory options, min server memory and max server memory, to reconfigure the amount of memory (in megabytes) managed by the SQL Server Memory Manager for an instance of SQL Server.
 By default, SQL Server can change its memory requirements dynamically based on available system resources.

-Procedure for configuring a fixed amount of memory
+Procedure for configuring a fixed amount of memory (not recommended)

 To set a fixed amount of memory: